This is a review of the Disney Fort Wilderness Resort & Campground Cabins. The pros and cons of the Disney version of the American frontier.

 The typical Disney feel is not there.
 Again, it’s hard to call things con or pro when it may be exactly what someone else would want.
 For me, it was a con because I LOVE Disney and the Disney feel.
 However, if you aren’t the biggest Disney fan or don’t want it in your face all the time, I could see it being a pro for you.

 Dark!
 When we got to the cabins late from the parks, it was super dark and nothing is very lit up.
 I understand you wouldn’t want a lot of lights so you could keep the woodsy camping feel, however, it was really hard to find our way.
 We ended up using our cell phone flashlights, so I would recommend ensuring you have a good light/flashlight with you.

 I think Disney Fort Wilderness Resort is a great option for some families.
 I think this resort depends on the type of family you are, what you desire in your Disney vacation and personal thoughts/feelings about the outdoors!

 This resort and how you enjoy it is solely dependent on your personality and style.

 Would I go back to the Fort Wilderness Cabins?

 Yes, I would.
 I’d like to go with my son to see if he enjoys it.
 I’m sure we would do more resort themed things, such as the campfire and their pool.
 They even have an archery experience he would like.
 What my reservations are with this, however, is that we live in a rural area and he has the ability to experience archery and campfires in our very own back yard.
 I’m not sure I want to pay a Disney price to do things we have access to.
 This might be more for those who live in big cities and can’t just experience this on a daily basis.

-If you have stayed in the cabins, let me know how you liked it!
+If you have stayed in the cabins at Fort Wilderness, let me know how you liked it!
 What pros and cons did you feel it had?